 Check all of your appliances

 Carbon monoxide poisoning is usually caused by appliances which are old or installed incorrectly.
 This is why it’s crucial for all homeowners to get Gas Safety Inspections Durham on each of their household appliances regularly.
-Even if you’ve recently had something like an external metal chimney installed, you still need to check regularly for any leaks.
 Checking appliances which are connected to main gas lines should always be a top priority.
 Common gas appliances include ovens, boilers, generators, and dryers.
 So if you have any of these in your home, check that they are working and installed correctly.
 If you don’t feel comfortable doing this yourself, hire a gas engineer to assist you.
 They can ensure your appliances are installed correctly, are in the right position and if any harmful gasses are being produced.
 You can usually find engineers by looking in the phone book or online.
 In fact any home appliance that you don’t feel comfortable with, whether it be electrics or roofing or if you need Air Conditioning Repair, you can find companies or technicians to come and check it out for you.

 If your appliances are not working properly, you can then do something about it before carbon monoxide is produced.
 This can give you peace of mind as well as keeping your family protected.
 Even if they are working as they should, you should also consider having these appliances serviced.
 Your boiler, in particular, should be serviced at least once every year to ensure it is functioning safely.